 Even when you’re just starting out, you want to have a solid foundation for your visual branding.
 It makes expanding your brand over time so much easier.
 By the time people start to care and give more attention to your business and your products, you would have already done your homework and created your purposeful design.
 And, trust me, that time will come much sooner than you expected!

 How about I give you a headstart and help you gain some clarity around this whole branding and design mumbo jumbo?
 I have been in this industry for quite some time now so I got a few tips and tricks up my sleeve.
-Sign up to my newsletter, “The Purposeful Branding Insider” to get exclusive advice from me, special deals, and promotions I only send out via email, and more fun stuff!
+Sign up for my newsletter, “The Purposeful Branding Insider” to get exclusive advice from me, special deals, and promotions I only send out via email, and more fun stuff!
 Let’s create that conscious brand that you have always dreamed about together!